€ 26,00 (Euro) to

 synths.
 Virus TI has the same thing going on.
 On the other end of the spectrum

 Waldorfs and Modals - their waves sound like glassy metal, which is not the best

-thing in the world either.
+thing in the world either, so it's all a matter of taste.
 While other synths sound "pro" out of the box, I

 I see several